Purchases made through links earn us a small commission, at no extra cost to you.

 - Most 7-Eleven convenience stores and post offices had ATMs that accept foreign debit and credit cards.
 We only had to use an ATM once, but had no issues with it being able to read our card.
 Check with your bank before you leave to make sure your cards will work overseas.

 - Visiting tourist attractions in Japan was quite inexpensive.
-Most temples and shrines were free, except for the more famous ones in popular tourist spots.
+Most temples and shrines in Japan were free, except for the more famous ones in popular tourist spots.

 - Entrance fees to most attractions were under ¥1,000 ($10 Canadian).